compsciencelab/pytorchrl/docs/source/tutorials/new_components_tutorial.rst

 - :ref:`Actor Template`
 - :ref:`Storage Template`

 Templates contain detailed information about the abstract methods that need to be implemented by any component subclass.
-Complementary, already implemented components can also serve as a good starting point to create new ones without coding all abstract class methods
+Complementary, already implemented components can also serve as a good starting point to create new ones without coding all abstract class methods again.